python-cachier/cachier/README.rst

   @cachier(mongetter=False)

-This allows you to have a cross-machine cache, albeit slower.
+This allows you to have a cross-machine, albeit slower, cache.

 .. links:
 .. _bson package: https://api.mongodb.com/python/current/api/bson/